-Over the past week, rates of stage recession slowed down across most of the Everglades Protection Area (EPA).
-In previous weeks, WCA-3A-an important region for wading bird foraging as the dry season progresses-has experienced recession rates that were too fast to maintain depths needed for wading bird foraging throughout the nesting season.
-However, this week following a rain event, recession rates were reduced in this region, which is beneficial for wading birds, helping to maintain water depths needed for optimal foraging habitat.
-If the rate of dry-down returns to previous conditions, deteriorating foraging conditions could return throughout the EPA.
-Poor stork and white ibis nesting success is expected as below average depths, and the rapid decline of suitable foraging habitat will most likely lead to nest abandonment.
+With two consecutive weeks of above average rainfall, stage change from Sunday, May 4, 2025, to May 11th in the Everglades Protection Area (EPA) was mixed with some areas receding while others ascended.
+In previous weeks, WCA-3A - an important region for wading bird foraging in the late dry season - has experienced recession rates that were too fast to maintain depths needed for wading bird foraging throughout the nesting season.
+However, recent rains meant a reduction in recession rates and ascension in this region, beneficial for wading birds by helping to maintain water depths needed for optimal foraging habitat and nest success.
+If the rate of dry-down returns to previous conditions, we expect to see deteriorating foraging conditions throughout the EPA.
+Poor stork and white ibis nesting success is expected as below average depths and the rapid decline of suitable foraging habitat is leading to nest abandonment.
 Moderate rain input and slower recession rates in these areas would improve nesting prospects for both wood storks and white ibis.
 Meanwhile, salinities in Florida Bay remain well-positioned for this point in the dry season.
-Florida Bay's minimum flows and levels (MFL) metrics also remain outside of harmful thresholds.
-Special regulations were issued last week for low water in WCA-3A North, limiting public use.
+Florida Bay's minimum flows and levels (MFL) metrics remain outside of harmful thresholds, but salinities at Taylor River are trending towards the threshold there.